s-20/unnamed/Skills.md

 ### Skill List

 Skills are divided into Talent Groups.
-Nearly every time you pull a Skill, you will also be able to pull the associated Talent if you have it.
+You can usually pull the Talent for the group (if you have it) when you use the skill, but not if you're using it for something outside the talent's purview.
+For example, if you were using the Sports skill to recall a team's stats for the 07 season, you couldn't pull the Athletics talent - but you might be able to pull Erudition!

 <!-- tabs:start -->